-This MCA document may be found in Appendix K.
+The MCA document may be found in Appendix K.

-Additionally, per the CJIS Security Policy, the following safeguards are in place:
+Additionally, policy requires the following safeguards to be in place:

 - The agency shall establish identifier and authenticator processes. - Two-factor authentication employs the use of two of the following three factors of authentication: something you know (e.g. 08/16/2018 CJISD-ITS-DOC-08140-5.7 37 password), something you have (e.g. hard token), something you are (e.g. biometric).
 The two authentication factors shall be unique (i.e. password/token or biometric/password but not password/password or token/token). - Unsuccessful login attempts the system shall enforce a limit of no more than 5 consecutive invalid access attempts by a user (attempting to access CJI or systems with access to CJI).
-The system shall automatically lock the account/node for a 10 minute time period unless released by an administrator.
+The system shall automatically lock the account/node for a 10-minute time period unless released by an administrator.